FindMySchool LogoFindMySchool

 The school runs a substantial enrichment programme.
 Sports include rugby, netball, hockey, football, basketball, badminton, and table tennis, with competitive fixtures both home and away.
 Drama is strong, with two dedicated studios and a main theatre.
 Thomas Alleyne Performing Arts Society produces regular shows.
 Subject-specific clubs include Science Club (STEM projects with CREST awards), Design Ventura (product design competition), Eco-Committee, Film Club, Gaming Club, Hispanic Club, Writing Club, Book Club, Art Club, and Ukulele Club.
 Instrumental lessons are available through Hertfordshire Music Service.

-At A-level, the school achieved 37% at grades A*-B, below the England average of 47%.
+At A-level, the school achieved 50% at grades A*-B in the 2025 dataset.
 This reflects a different student cohort and the challenges of post-16 study.
 However, the sixth form operates in partnership with North Hertfordshire College, providing a range of A-level and vocational pathways.
 The majority of sixth form students progress to university or further education.

 Ofsted (October 2024) confirmed that safeguarding measures are effective and that students behave well.
 The school has established behaviour expectations and responds quickly to concerns including bullying.
 Staff are trained in safeguarding, and leaders monitor student wellbeing closely.
 Parent feedback shows high confidence in the school's handling of safety and behaviour.